Santos Laguna (women)

 Club Santos Laguna Femenil is a Mexican women's football club based in Torreón, Coahuila, Mexico.
-The club has been the female section of Santos Laguna since 2017.
+The club has been the women’s section of Santos Laguna since 2017.
 The team plays in the Liga MX Femenil, which started in September 2017.

 In April 2021, Santos Laguna forward Linda Frías became the first foreign-born Liga MX Femenil player to feature for a foreign national team.